 An event that represents a single point location on a route at a specific measure.

-A feature in ArcGIS Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
+A feature in Pipeline Referencing that can be added to the redline feature class and can be used to communicate desired modifications to the LRS Network.
 Redline features can be edited via the Event Editor web application.

 A fixed location along a route that has a discrete measure value from which other locations are determined.

 A fixed distance from a referent; it can be positive or negative.

 Referent offset event

 An event whose location is modeled as being a specific distance along a route relative to another event on the route.

 A linear LRS feature.
-In ArcGIS Pipeline Referencing, a route is a run of a physical pipe where measure values are strictly increasing or decreasing monotonically.
+In Pipeline Referencing, a route is a run of a physical pipe or road where measure values are strictly increasing or decreasing monotonically.
 Routes are polyline features that contain M measures and are built on centerlines that are polyline features that do not contain M measures.

 Reference points that are placed along the horizontal measurement of a route, centerline, or baseline at a regular interval.
 Station numbers increase from west to east or south to north based on the cardinal direction of the overall network.

 The fundamental system of measurement used by surveyors.
 For highway or pipeline projects, a starting reference station is first established, and all distances along the route centerline are measured from that point location.
 Generally, the distance between two adjoining stations along a route is 100 feet.
 The first station located at the beginning of the baseline is 0+00 and the next station located 100 feet away from it is 1+00.
 Therefore, a station number of 10+34.05 depicts 1034.05 feet (10*100 + 34.05) away from the starting station.